ywcui1990/numenta-apps/grok/README.rst

 ::

-    ./install-grok.sh "$HOME/Library/Python/2.7/lib/python/site-packages" /usr/local/bin
+    ./install-grok.sh <site-packages in $PYTHONPATH> <somewhere in $PATH>

 The first directory can be any directory on your `PYTHONPATH`.
-The second directory can be any directoryon your `PATH`.
+The second directory can be any directory on your `PATH`.

+- e.g., `./install-grok.sh /opt/numenta/anaconda/lib/python2.7/site-packages/ /opt/numenta/anaconda/bin/`

 Config